joonheeu/elo-browser/README.md

 ## Overview

-Flow Browser is a lightweight, feature-rich web browser that combines the power of Chromium with a clean, modern interface.
+Elo Browser is a lightweight, feature-rich web browser that combines the power of Chromium with a clean, modern interface.
 Built on Electron, it offers full support for Chrome extensions, making it a versatile alternative to mainstream browsers.

 ## Install (v0.8.1)